Glossary of terms

 - Friday Morning Run

-5-6 miles on Friday mornings - 6:30am in the summer, 8:30am the rest of the year.
+5-ish miles on Friday mornings.
+Start time varies based on season.
 At these group runs, there may be some separation as faster runners get out ahead.
 Lead runners stop at all trail intersections and/or about every mile and mingle until all runners have caught up, so no one is left behind.

 - Frozen Goat